Cycling Signatures: Identifying Cycling Motions in Time Series using Algebraic Topology: Cycling segments and their classification

-Our approach is motivated by the observation that homology \cite{Munkres84} identifies periodic orbits.
-More precisely, suppose we are given a fragment $\gamma = \Phi([a,b],x)$ of the orbit through some $x\in X$.
-Then $\gamma$ contains a periodic orbit if and only if it is topologically equivalent to a circle, which in turn is the case if and only if $H_1(\gamma)\neq 0$.
-Since periodic orbits represent the simplest examples of oscillations, we generalize this observation to identify cycling.
+Our definition of cycling is motivated by the observation that homology can be used to identify periodic orbits.
+Consider a fragment $\zeta = \Phi([a,b],x)\subset X$ of the orbit through some $x\in X$.
+Then $\zeta$ contains a full periodic orbit if and only if it is a circle, which in turn is the case if and only if $H_1(\zeta)\neq 0$.
+This holds for homology with coefficients in an arbitrary ring, and from now on we consider homology with coefficients in a fixed finite field $\F$.

-Straightforward application of homology is met by conceptual and practical difficulties since both the non-periodicity as well as the finiteness of the given data automatically lead to trivial homology.
-We address both issues by replacing (the point cloud of) a segment $\gamma = \{x(t_k),x(t_{k+1}),\dots, x(t_l)\}$ with its $r$-thickening defined by
+For time series segments $\gamma = (x_k,x_{k+1},\dots, x_\ell)$, this criterion cannot be applied directly, even if $x_\ell=x_k$, since a finite sample carries the discrete topology.
+Furthermore, we are not only interested in periodic segments, but also in segments that are almost-periodic.
+For example, if the underlying deterministic dynamical system is subject to noise, a periodic segment might be perturbed into an almost-periodic segment by the noise.

-where $d$ is a metric on $X$.
-We declare that we have identified cycling if $ H_1(\gamma^r) \neq 0 $ for a suitably chosen $ r \geq 0 $.
-This can be seen in \cref{fig:almost-circle-thickening} in the context of a closed fragment of an orbit $\Phi([a,b],x)$ and in \cref{fig:almost-circle-points-thickening} in the context of a segment $\gamma$ where a thickening (blue) of the original information (black) generates nontrivial $H_1$.
+Using ideas from topological data analysis, we now derive a meaningful generalization of the criterion $H_1(\zeta)\neq 0$.
+For this, we consider \emph{thickenings} of $\gamma$.
+In general the \emph{$r$-thickening} of a subset $G$ of a metric space $(M,d)$ is defined by

-Next, we discuss the metric space used for the thickening.
-A meaningful distance of points from dynamic data should incorporate not only spatial, but also directional information.
-We realize this by lifting the data to the unit tangent bundle.
+The thickened set $ O_r(\gamma) $ in $X$ can be interpreted as the set that contains all segments $\tilde\gamma$ that are '$r$-perturbations' of $\gamma$ with respect to the metric $d$.